joepie91/node-random-number-csprng/README.md

 ## Donate

-My income consists largely of donations for my projects.
-If this module is useful to you, consider [making a donation](http://cryto.net/~joepie91/donate.html)!
+Income of original module's author consists largely of donations for their projects.
+If this module is useful to you, consider [making a donation](http://cryto.net/~joepie91/donate.html) to the author!

 You can donate using Bitcoin, PayPal, Flattr, cash-in-mail, SEPA transfers, and pretty much anything else.